Experimental evidence for surface tension origin of the circular hydraulic jump: Previous studies

-{Although \cite{bush2003influence} added surface tension to Watson's theory they concluded its effect was small.
-Until recently }the consensus has been that kitchen sink scale thin film hydraulic jumps are caused by gravity {and that surface tension plays at most a minor role.
-However, as mentioned above, we }in 2018 \citep{bhagat2018origin} presented experimental results in which water jets impinged normally on to a horizontal wall, a vertical wall, {an inclined wall, }and {from beneath} on to a transparent ceiling, and reported that the {radius} of the jump was independent of the orientation of the surface.
-These results showed unequivocally that gravity does not play a significant role in the formation of these jumps. {We} also presented an energy-based analysis {including both surface tension and gravity and concluded that} the jump location is caused by the surface tension of the liquid {and gravity only plays a minor role}. {Our} theory predicted the jump {radius} accurately.
+\rkb{To summarise, until recently} the consensus has been that kitchen sink scale thin film hydraulic jumps are caused by gravity {and that surface tension plays at most a minor role.
+However, }in 2018 we \citep{bhagat2018origin} presented experimental results in which water jets impinged normally on to a horizontal wall, a vertical wall, {an inclined wall, }and {from beneath} on to a transparent ceiling, and reported that the {radius} of the jump was independent of the orientation of the surface.
+These results showed unequivocally that gravity does \textit{not} play a significant role in the formation of these jumps. {We} also presented an energy-based analysis {including both surface tension and gravity and concluded that} the jump location is caused by the surface tension of the liquid {and gravity only plays a minor role}. {Our} theory predicted the jump {radius} accurately.